Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 States with State-Issued Certification Only

-In these states, certification is issued through a state government agency that generally grants the same authority and ability to bill insurance as you’d find in states that issue licenses.
-That’s not always the case, though.
-It’s still important to understand exactly how your state defines the scope of practice for different certification levels, as well as the statutes that relate to billing insurance.
+In these states, certification is issued through a state government agency.
+While state-issued certification typically grants similar authority to licensure in other states, it’s still essential to understand exactly how your state defines the scope of practice for different certification levels, insurance billing rules, and what clinical services are authorized under state law.- Alaska

 - District of Columbia